SofieRTOS/SofieOS/README.md

 The entry of the first task should be `int real_main()`.

 You may also need to change `USER_STACK_SIZE` and `USER_HEAP_SIZE` in `kernel/macros.h`.

+Then you can build and run your application from FreedomStudio, i.e., connect your Hifive1-revb board to your computer with USB and right-click the project, then hit `Run As/Sifive JLink Launch`.

 To run benchmark
 ---